danbev/learning-ai/notes/architectures/rwkv.md

 the Figure 1 from the paper as a reference for the diagram above.
 But when going throught the llama.cpp implementation I noticed that there the G' matrix is not present.
 It seems like this might be a mistake in the paper, so I'll update the digram to reflect this.
+It is stated [here](https://www.rwkv.com/) that there was a mistake in the paper so the below is correct.
 ```
 r_t'  = lerp_r(x_t', x_t_' -1 ) W_r'
 k_t'  = lerp_k(x_t', x_t_' -1 ) W_k'